-A significant part of our business involves managing our investment portfolio of equity securities of uranium-focused, small-cap issuers engaged in exploration, development and revenue-generating activities (such as royalties).
-The portfolio is comprised of securities that we acquired over time as consideration for asset dispositions, including partial dispositions under farm-out transactions, and securities acquired for investment purposes.
-The portfolio provides additional exposure to the uranium space that is less capital intensive than in-house exploration and development activities.
-As opportunities present themselves and subject to available capital, we anticipate acquiring additional securities for investment purposes.
+A significant part of our business involves managing our investment portfolio of equity securities of uranium-focused, primarily small-cap issuers engaged in exploration, development and revenue-generating activities (such as royalties).
+The portfolio is comprised of securities acquired over time as consideration for asset dispositions, including partial dispositions under farm-out transactions, and securities acquired for investment purposes.